valencik/mastersAPSC/documents/thesis/thesis.md

 Keyword abstracts each have one of the following major topics:
 `NUCLEAR REACTIONS`, `RADIOACTIVITY`, `NUCLEAR STRUCTURE`, `NUCLEAR MOMENTS`, `ATOMIC PHYSICS`, `ATOMIC MASSES`, and `COMPILATION`.
-To accomodate work that span multiple topics, NSR entries can have multiple keyword abstracts.
+To accommodate work that spans multiple topics, NSR entries can have multiple keyword abstracts.

 The selectors are generated from the keyword abstracts.
 The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.